GarrettJenkinson/informME/README.md

 v0.3.0 - Code reorganized into a source and bin directory structure.
 Wrapper shell scripts added to all user callable functions.
 I/O directories no longer inside code directories.
 General UI improvements for easier usage.

+v0.2.2 - Minor updates in gene ranking and small updates getting ready for the next major reorganization release.

 v0.2.1 - Added R utilities for DMR detection and gene ranking using the Jensen-Shannon distance (JSD).
 Various documentation improvements.

 v0.2.0 - Code reorganized into more specialized directories, streamlined, and general SGE submission scripts provided as a guide.
 Updated README's.
 Variable names changed to reflect published notation.